aaaaagold/shooting-bullet-rain/README.md

 ## how to play

-Go to https://aaaaagold.github.io/shooting-bullet-rain/index.html for non-download play, but the javascript is written in .html
+Go to https://aaaaagold.github.io/shooting-bullet-rain/index.html for non-download play, but the javascripts are written in .html
 Or download this repository and open "index-download.html".
-The javascript is written in different files in folder: "js"
+The javascripts are written in different files in folder: "js"

 ## server.js? score record server?